EDmamba: Rethinking Efficient Event Denoising with Spatiotemporal Decoupled SSMs: Experiments

 \subsection{Model Complexity and Efficiency Comparison}

-In Table~\ref{tab:efficiency}, we compare the computational efficiency of our method with baselines in terms of FLOPs, model size, and inference time on 100K events using an NVIDIA RTX A6000 GPU.
-Filtering-based methods such as KNoise~\cite{khodamoradi2018n} and YNoise~\cite{Feng2020EventDB} achieve fast inference due to their lightweight, non-learnable designs, but lack the ability to generalize across diverse noise patterns.
-In contrast, learning-based models like EDnCNN ~\cite{baldwin2020event} and AEDNet ~\cite{fang2022aednet} incur significant computational overhead, with hundreds of thousands to millions of parameters and inference times exceeding 20 seconds.
-Although EDformer~\cite{jiang2024edformer} adopts a lightweight transformer backbone with reduced parameters (49.8K), its inference speed is limited by the quadratic complexity of the self-attention mechanism.
-As a result, it requires 2.49 seconds to process 100K events.
+We compare the computational efficiency of all methods in Tab.~\ref{tab:efficiency}, including FLOPs, model size, and inference time on 100K events (NVIDIA RTX A6000).
+Filtering-based methods (e.g., KNoise, YNoise) are fast due to their lightweight, non-learnable design but generalize poorly.
+In contrast, learning-based models like EDnCNN and AEDNet are slower, with larger models and inference times over 20s.

+EDformer reduces model size using a lightweight Transformer backbone, but its inference is limited by the quadratic complexity of self-attention and joint modeling, taking 2.49 seconds for 100K events.
+While Pre-Mamba was originally proposed for deraining, it adopts a joint 4D state-space model that entangles spatial and temporal dynamics, resulting in higher computational cost and 3$\times$ more parameters than our decoupled design.
+To further validate the benefit of decoupled spatial-temporal modeling, we design a control variant named Joint-SSM as a comparative baseline.
+Instead of using two separate Mamba branches, we adopt a shared Mamba block to jointly encode spatial and temporal sequences.
+The spatial and temporal event streams are first flattened via scan operations and concatenated before being fed into the shared Mamba.
+Due to the lack of task-specific specialization, this design requires more parameters and slower inference to achieve comparable performance, underscoring the necessity of noise-specific modeling.

-Our method achieves a significantly better trade-off between speed and model capacity.
-While maintaining a comparable model size (88.98K parameters), our approach achieves a 36× faster inference time than EDformer.
-Specifically, it completes inference 100K events in 0.0685 seconds with only 2.27 GFLOPs, making it not only efficient but also scalable to higher event volumes.
-These results highlight the advantage of our design in balancing computational cost and real-time performance.
+Our method achieves a superior trade-off between speed and capacity.
+With 88.98K parameters and 2.27 GFLOPs, it processes 100K events in 0.0685 seconds, which is 36$\times$ faster than EDformer and 1.4$\times$ faster than Pre-Mamba.
+These results highlight the effectiveness of our design in balancing efficiency and real-time applicability.